How to Keep Kids From Becoming Too Tech-Reliant

 Like it or not, your kids will imitate your behavior, at least when they’re in their elementary and middle school years.
 If you’re able to turn off your smartphone and set it aside for hours, they’ll see that it’s not your world.

 Instead of carrying it in your pocket, place it on the kitchen counter or on top of your dresser.
 When you’re home, listen and pay attention to the other people in your household.
 Rather than immediately Googling an answer you should already know, take time to jog your memory without help.
-These small behavioral changes will indicate you don’t see technology as the end-all, be-all.
+Lead by example while using your tech.
+According to Mainor Wirth Injury Lawyers kids imitate what they see, if they see you texting and driving the chances that they will also be texting and driving when they are of age are high.
+These behavioral changes will indicate you don’t see technology as the end-all, be-all.

 Be Thoughtful About the Tech You Give Your Children